top of page

 • EU citizens are recipients of services,

-• family members of EU citizens under certain conditions.
+• Family members of EU citizens under certain conditions.

-• visa-free entry is possible,
+• visa-free entry possible,

-• Facilitated family reunification,
+• facilitated family reunification,

 • facilitated permanent residence possible,